riferrei/otel-with-java/README.md

 # OpenTelemetry with Java

-This project showcases how to instrument a microservice written in Java using OpenTelemetry to produce telemetry data to a [compatible observability backend](https://opentelemetry.io/vendors).
+This project showcases how to instrument a microservice written in Java using the OpenTelemetry SDK to produce telemetry data to [compatible observability backends](https://opentelemetry.io/vendors).

-## Running locally with Prometheus, Grafana, and Grafana Tempo
+## Running locally with Prometheus, Tempo, and Grafana.

-The simplest way to play with this code is running everything local using docker compose:
+The simplest way to play with this code is running everything local:

 ```bash
 docker compose up -d